herzbay/nusantara-heroes/README.md

 1. Choose your hero and begin your journey.
 2. Complete missions to gain EXP and upgrade points.
-3. Boost your stats — Strength, Defense, Agility, or Magic.
+3. Boost your stats: Strength, Defense, Agility, or Magic.
 4. Level up and unlock bonus points.
 5. Your progress is automatically saved in Firebase.